Transistor–transistor logic: TTL with a "totem-pole" output stage

 To solve the problem with the high output resistance of the simple output stage the second schematic adds to this a "totem-pole" ("push–pull") output.
 It consists of the two n-p-n transistors V3 and V4, the "lifting" diode V5 and the current-limiting resistor R3 (see the figure on the right).
 It is driven by applying the same current steering idea as above.

 When V2 is "off", V4 is "off" as well and V3 operates in active region as a voltage follower producing high output voltage (logical "1").

 When V2 is "on", it activates V4, driving low voltage (logical "0") to the output.
 Again there is a current-steering effect: the series combination of V2's C-E junction and V4's B-E junction is in parallel with the series of V3 B-E, V5's anode-cathode junction, and V4 C-E. The second series combination has the higher threshold voltage, so no current flows through it, i.e. V3 base current is deprived.
 Transistor V3 turns "off" and it does not impact on the output.

 In the middle of the transition, the resistor R3 limits the current flowing directly through the series connected transistor V3, diode V5 and transistor V4 that are all conducting.
 It also limits the output current in the case of output logical "1" and short connection to the ground.
 The strength of the gate may be increased without proportionally affecting the power consumption by removing the pull-up and pull-down resistors from the output stage.

 The main advantage of TTL with a "totem-pole" output stage is the low output resistance at output logical "1".
 It is determined by the upper output transistor V3 operating in active region as an emitter follower.
 The resistor R3 does not increase the output resistance since it is connected in the V3 collector and its influence is compensated by the negative feedback.

 A disadvantage of the "totem-pole" output stage is the decreased voltage level (no more than 3.5 V) of the output logical "1" (even if the output is unloaded).
-The reason of this reduction are the voltage drops across the V3 base–emitter and V5 anode–cathode junctions.
+The reasons for this reduction are the voltage drops across the V3 base–emitter and V5 anode–cathode junctions.